katya-kalugina/inspect-eval-practice/README.md

 ## Dataset Tasks

-1. Five-paragraph legal analysis on AI hallucinations in BCIs under the EU Product Liability Directive
-2. Complete risk mitigation policy for autonomous AI agents in healthcare settings
-3. Legal and technical analysis of a 95% accuracy threshold for high-risk medical AI under the EU AI Act
+1. AI Policy for epilepsy prediction system — Draft a complete AI Policy for a multi-agent AI system (wearable + autonomous alerts) grounded in EU AI Act, MDR 2017/745, and ISO/IEC 42001.

+2. 95% accuracy compliance claim — What questions should a regulator ask to assess EU AI Act compliance of a 95% accuracy diagnostic tool?

+3. Multi-agent AI in healthcare — What quality requirements does EU AI Act impose on multi-agent AI systems in healthcare?
+Identify regulatory gaps.

+4. Autonomy time horizons + PDCA — How should expanding autonomy time horizons trigger PDCA cycle updates under ISO 42001?
+Based on METR research.

+5. PLD presumption of defectiveness — Can a user invoke PLD Art.9 presumption when AI provider had no QMS and no pre-market testing?

 ## Usage